openalea/mtg/newmtg/doc/user/quick_start.rst

           vtx2 = VtxList(Scale=2)
           vtx3 = VtxList(Scale=3)

-      On line 2, we extract the vertices that have scale 1.
-The list that is returned contains only 1 element that have the index 1. conversely, we could use the :func:`~openalea.mtg.aml.Scale` function to figure out what is the scale if the vertex that have the index 1:
+      On line 2, we extract the vertices that have scale set to 1.
+The returned list contains only 1 element that have the index 1.
+Conversely, we could use the :func:`~openalea.mtg.aml.Scale` function to figure out what is the Scale of the vertex that have the index 1:

       .. doctest::

           >>> from openalea.mtg.aml import Scale
-          >>> aml.Scale(1)
+          >>> Scale(1)
           1

-    * **Primitives returning vertex attributes: e.g. Class(vtx), Index(vtx), Feature(vtx, feature_name).**
+    * **Functions returning vertex attributes: e.g. Class(vtx), Index(vtx), Feature(vtx, feature_name).**
       The different attributes attached to a given vertex can be retrieved by these functions.
-The class and the index of a vertex are respectively returned by primitives :func:`~openalea.mtg.aml.Class()` and :func:`~openalea.mtg.aml.Index()`.
+The class and the index of a vertex are respectively returned by functions :func:`~openalea.mtg.aml.Class()` and :func:`~openalea.mtg.aml.Index()`.
       The value of any other attribute may be obtained by specifying its name:

       .. doctest::